Outlaws: Crime in Philadelphia

 There was a sailor who had been there upwards of eleven years, and who in a few months' time would be free.
 Eleven years of solitary confinement!

-It is his humour too, to say that he does not look forward to going out; that he is not glad the time is drawing near; that he did look forward to it once, but that was very long ago; that he has lost all care for everything.
-It is his humour to be a helpless, crushed, and broken man.
-And, Heaven be his witness that he has his humour thoroughly gratified!
+It is his humor too, to say that he does not look forward to going out; that he is not glad the time is drawing near; that he did look forward to it once, but that was very long ago; that he has lost all care for everything.
+It is his humor to be a helpless, crushed, and broken man.
+And, Heaven be his witness that he has his humor thoroughly gratified!